Students Islamic Movement of India fanned violence in Uttar Pradesh

 The NIA in its FIR says that Gogoi and several others through their visible representation and spoken words have abetted, incited hatred and caused disaffection towards the government.

 Further, it says that Gogoi and others used the passage of the CAB in Parliament as an opportunity to promote enmity between different groups on the grounds of religion, race, residence, language.
-Further Gogoi has been accused of committing acts prejudicial to the maintenance of harmony, using visible representations and spoken words, thus endangering the security and sovereignty of the state.
+Further, Gogoi has been accused of committing acts prejudicial to the maintenance of harmony, using visible representations and spoken words, thus endangering the security and sovereignty of the state.
 These acts are prejudicial to national integration, the NIA also said.

 The FIR also alleges that Gogoi's KMSS was merged with the CPI (Maoist).
 Further it is also alleged that Gogoi had arranged meetings between the naxals and overground workers in 2009.
 The FIR also names Dhirjya Konwar, Bittu Sonowal and Manas Konwar and accuses them of being part of the Maoist conspiracy.